 In his final composition, Leonardo included an angel supporting the Christ Child.
 This was in the Florentine tradition, typical of the small Madonnas of Fra Filippo Lippi and Botticelli.
 The angel may be considered to be Uriel who, by tradition, accompanied John on his flight to Egypt.
 The Christ Child in this painting sits with imperious grace.
 Nothing detracts from him, not a gesture, not a gaze.
 All attention is on the Christ Child and his sign of Benediction.
 One needs to imagine that chubby little hand complete and touched with the same light that bathes the Christ Child's face.
 Except for that detail, small but very telling, this painting is all and everything that it should be.

-The only sensible way of viewing the existence of and the differences between the two versions of the Virgin of the Rocks is to understand the National Gallery version as being that designed to fulfil the commission of 1483 and that belonging to the Louvre as having been created about ten years later specifically for the King of France.
+The only sensible way of viewing the existence of and the differences between the two versions of the Virgin of the Rocks is to understand the National Gallery version as being that designed to fulfil the commission of 1483, and the version belonging to the Louvre as having been created about ten years later specifically for the King of France.

 Copyright: Tamsyn Taylor.
 November 2011